331 West 42nd Street (between 8th and 9th Avenues), New York, NY 10036

 Phone: 646-545-4621| Email: firstname.lastname@example.org

 Hours of Operation: Monday to Friday, 8:00am to 5:00pm

-The Coffeehouse program has been serving the Hell’s Kitchen/Chelsea neighborhood since the early 1970’s; starting as a help desk in the Port Authority Bus Terminal where the elderly “sitters” congregated, growing over time to become a full service senior center with funding from the NYC Department for the Aging.
+The Coffeehouse program has been serving the Hell’s Kitchen/Chelsea neighborhood since the early 1970’s—starting as a help desk in the Port Authority Bus Terminal where the elderly “sitters” congregated, and growing over time to become a full service senior center with funding from the NYC Department for the Aging.

-For the past 30 years, the Coffeehouse has operated in a building near Times Square, at 551 Ninth Avenue, owned by Port Authority.
-In 2012, with enormous assistance from the Port Authority, we have been able to secure a new and even better home in the undercroft of the Holy Cross Church at 331 West 42nd Street.
+For 30 years, the Coffeehouse operated in a building near Times Square, at 551 Ninth Avenue, owned by Port Authority.
+In 2012, with enormous assistance from the Port Authority, we were able to secure a new and even better home in the undercroft of the Holy Cross Church at 331 West 42nd Street.